freewarefocus/py400kb/README.md

 ## Troubleshooting

+**Incompatible mice and keyboards**
+- In my testing I found that certain mice & keyboards simply don't work.
+So far it seems to just be those which pull double duty and act as two devices at once.
+While you may not think your mouse is also a 'keyboard', that is exactly how the Pi sees the Corsair M55 RGB Pro gaming mouse (it has extra buttons on the side).
+No matter what "DEV" I pick (it appears as several) it simply doesn't register mouse moves correctly.
+I also had no luck using the Logitech K400r wireless dongle keyboard/trackpad combo device, nor the Logitech (Logi) K270 wireless dongle mouse and keyboard.

+- However cheaper wired USB no-name, office standard Logitechs, etc. mice and keyboards all seem to work well.
+Even an anicent Microsoft Natural PS2 keyboard with a USB adapter worked.
+Of course, if you want a "guaranteed to work" mouse and keyboard, just get an official Raspbery Pi Mouse and a pi400, pi500 or pi500+.
+Although the pi500+ is the most expensive option, it is a delight to type on and was the inspiration of this entire project.

 **"No devices to forward"**
 - Check that the VID/PID values match your hardware
 - Run `lsusb` to find the correct vendor/product IDs